-Wights are dead men or creatures raised up by the Others, seemingly when touched by the cold that accompanies them.
+Wights are dead men or creatures resurrected by Others through necromancy, seemingly when touched by the cold that accompanies them.
 Anyone who falls against the Others must be burned, or else the dead will rise again as their thralls.
-Fear of their own dead becoming wights leads the wildlings to burn them.

 A list of individual characters that have been turned into wights over the course of the series:

 The cold winds are rising, and men go out from their fires and never come back ... or if they do, they're not men no more, but only wights, with blue eyes and cold black hands.
 Why do you think I run south with Stiv and Hali and the rest of them fools?

 We've seen the dead come back, you and me, and it’s not something I care to see again.

 Samwell: Yes, but is it the cold that brings the wights, or the wights that bring the cold?